sengngykouch/wp-spotlight-widget/README.md

 - Allow 5 individuals for the spotlight.
 - Randomly choose one of them to show on the page.
 - Allow users to choose customed color for border and title background.
 - Add responsive design to the widget.
 - Improve overall look of the widget.

+**Version 1.1**

+- Add "Add Media" button.
+- Improve Security.
+- Improve overall look of the widget.

+**Version 1.2**

+- Users now can add and delete button dynamically (Support up to 5 spotlights).
+- Remove custom color field.
+- Image is add automantically when adding a new spotlight.
+- Improve overall look for the form.